mehmetakbulut/SignalR.Strong/README.md

 Proxy objects provided by [Castle DynamicProxy](https://www.castleproject.org/projects/dynamicproxy/) are leveraged to provide the API surface of the target hub in a strongly-typed manner.
 This also allows interception of method invocations so the underlying `SignalR.Client.HubConnection` can have its `SendAsync(..)`, `InvokeAsync(..)` and `StreamAsChannelAsync(..)` methods invoked as appropriate with proper transformation.

-Reflection is heavily used though there is no `Reflection.Emit` so should be fine on platforms that don't support `Reflection.Emit`.
-Benchmarks show that overhead from reflection pales in comparison to network latency so it is not a problem.
+Reflection is heavily used though benchmarks show that overhead from reflection pales in comparison to network latency.
 Performance can be further improved by caching interception behavior.

 ### Limitations

+- Due to use of `Reflection.Emit` in Castle DynamicProxy, AOT platforms aren't supported.

 - Streams using `IAsyncEnumerable<T>` are currently unsupported.
 Try streams using `Channel.Reader<T>` instead.